Do Flat Minima Improve Sparse Novel View Synthesis?: Method

-Unlike neural networks, 3DGS is an explicit model, which allows us to associate the local frequency of each pixel with its corresponding Gaussian.
-To apply frequency adaptivity, we begin by computing gradient on the per-Gaussian attribute $\boldsymbol{\theta}_i \in \mathcal{G}_i$ separately rather than the entire parameter set.
-Accordingly, \cref{alg:samto3dgs}.4 becomes
+We adapt the loss sharpness of each Gaussian based on the geometric tolerance defined in \cref{sec:method:ddmap}.
+To do this, we begin by computing the gradient on the per-Gaussian attribute $\boldsymbol{\theta}_i \in \mathcal{G}_i$ separately rather than the entire parameter set and use it to compute the perturbation independently (\cref{eq:perturbation}).

-This step has the advantage of estimating the local sharpness of each Gaussian attribute independently.
-Specifically, it mitigates the first-order approximation error of sharpness by large gradient Gaussians.